 In the wake of the movie's underwhelming opening weekend, a number of critics and box office analysts have suggested that the film's seemingly-arbitrary R-rating might have hurt its chances at the box office, particularly given Harley Quinn's popularity with the same demographic of teens and young girls who had helped make the PG-13 Suicide Squad a massive hit.
 It's been argued that Birds of Prey's colorful aesthetic and wackiness might have played well to a younger demographic, particularly since most of the gore and profanity could have been removed or at least downplayed without really affecting the plot.

 There's also the matter of the film ostensibly being a Birds of Prey adaptation when the titular team are supporting characters to Harley Quinn (a character that has received backlash from comic book fans due to perceived overexposure), along with the changes to said team making the adaptation potentially unappealing to those fans.
 Since general audiences were relatively unfamiliar with the team and there wasn't a pent-up demand for the movie — unlike what happened with Deadpool — the R-rating also hurt the film's reach.
+This is reflected the original Overly Long Name and that WB had the name changed shortly after release to Harley Quinn: Birds of Prey, as the movie just wasn't quite sure what they were trying to advertise.

 Unexpected Character: When the movie was first announced, few imagined it would feature Cassandra Cain as one of the main characters, while Barbara Gordon is entirely absent.
 It seemed notable because Cass has a storied history of always being shafted by the higher-ups at DC, passing her over for the much more popular Barbara Gordon.
 Then the movie released, and it turned out the character was Cassandra Cain In Name Only and only existed as a Living MacGuffin to tie the story of all the other characters together.